markdeegan/hyc-racing/docs/firstSteps.md

 ***I also beg your patience if this example, or parts of this example are overly simple from your own oerspective, or if I make mistakes relating to the purpose and phisophy of SignalK.
 As an engineer and educator, I am nore interested in helping others learn than I am in showing off my skills***

+# Development Environment
+1. SignalK System
+2. To develop *SignalK* web apps and plugins, you will need access to a *SignalK* server.
+This document does not cover that step, but instructions can be found here:

 # Directory Structure